-See the Circulation Pump Wiring Diagrams (Figure 8, Figure 9) in this manual for electrical hookup information.
+See the Circulation Pump Wiring Diagrams (Figure 9.) in this manual for electrical hookup information.
 Install in accordance with the current edition of the National Electrical Code, NFPA 70 or the Canadian Electrical Code, CSA C22.1.

-All-bronze or stainless steel circulating pumps are recommended for use with commercial water heaters.
+Stainless steel circulating pumps are recommended for use with commercial water heaters.